 Class will be divided into small groups to work on a series of assignments together.
-Group assignments will have due dates set on assignment sheets that will be posted each week (unless otherwise stated) on the course OWL site.
+Group assignment due dates are outlined below and will be posted on OWL.
+Group assignment instructions will be posted to OWL weekly.
 Students should review the course OWL site regularly.
 Each group will be asked to submit work to be assessed, and the intention is for all group members to contribute to the assignment.
-Students will need to set time aside to complete these assignments, which affords the ability for students to work through the problems together, with the professor and/or the teaching assistants available to help students succeed.
+Students will need to set time aside to complete these assignments, which affords the ability for students to work through the problems together, with the professor available to help students succeed.
 This collaborative approach to learning is an important aspect of this course.